Catholic Schoolhouse Tour 2: Week 21

 • If you haven’t started, go ahead and print and start assembling your Asia Lapbook!

-• Vietnamese food it another one with it’s on entirely different taste.
-One of my favorite dishes is Veitnamese spring rolls.
-You can usually get most of the ingredients in a grocery store and here’s a recipe. (you can substitute regular basil for the Thai Basil or just omit it if you’re not a basil kind of person)
+• Vietnamese food is another one with an entirely different taste.
+One of my favorite dishes is Vietnamese spring rolls.
+The ingredients can typically be found at a grocery store and here’s a recipe.
+You can substitute regular basil for the Thai Basil.

 Science

-• Rainbows are so fun, and there are a million crafts out there that include rainbows.
-I really like this Measuring Rainbow.
-Each color is a different length strip of construction paper, and they align to the wavelenths of each color.
+• Rainbows are so fun, and there are so many crafts that include rainbows.
+Here is a great activity Measuring Rainbow.
+Each color is a different-length strip of construction paper, and they align to the wavelengths of each color.
 Red has the longest wavelength in the visible light spectrum and has the longest piece of paper.
 You could even have your students draw waves on their construction paper before assembling their rainbow.

 • Check out The Magic School Bus Makes A Rainbow: A Book About Color